Pinacol coupling reaction: Scope

 The pinacol reaction has been studied intensely and tolerates many different reductants, including electrochemical syntheses.
 Variants are known for homo- and cross-coupling, intra- and inter-molecular reactions with appropriate diastereo- or enantioselectivity; as of 2006, the only unsettled frontier was enantioselective cross-coupling of aliphatic aldehydes.
 In general, aryl carbonyls give higher yields than aliphatic carbonyls, and diaryls may spontaneously react with a hydride donor in the presence of light.

 Although an active metal reduction, modern pinacol reactions tolerate protic substrates and solvents; it is sometimes performed in water.
 Ester groups do not react, but some nitriles do.
 Fewer aza variants have been studied, but the analogous reaction with imines yields diamines.

 Traditionally, the pinacol reductant is an alkali or alkaline earth metal, but these result in low yields and selectivity.
 Catalytic salts of most early transition metals and a nonmetal reductant (e.g. iodides) give dramatically improved performance, and appropriate chiral ligands can give high enantiomeric excesses.
 Conversely, stoichiometric transition metal salts typically deoxygenate to the alkene (the McMurry reaction).

 Alternatively, the reaction may be performed under electride solution conditions: certain tartaric acid derivatives can be obtained with high diastereoselectivity in a system of samarium(II) iodide and HMPA.

 Light catalyzes the pinacol homocoupling of benzophenone.
 When photosensitizers are used, their nature and shrewd choice of suited co-catalysts can deeply affect the stereochemistry of the reaction.
 For instance, a red-absorbing organic dye was successfully used with catalytic amounts of titanocene dichloride, and stoichiometric amounts of Hantzsch ester as the sacrificial reductant, to allow the diastereoselective pinacol coupling of aryl aldehydes.

 The reaction's applications include closure of large rings.
 Two famous examples of pinacol coupling used in total synthesis are the Mukaiyama Taxol total synthesis and the Nicolaou Taxol total synthesis.

+The Pinacol coupling between methylglyoxal occurs to give 3,4-dihydroxyhexane-2,5-dione [25566-16-9].
+Under the right conditions, this can be made to undergo cyclization in Furaneol.